Web Components On Fire

 Our <hotfx-lightbox>

-letting the reader look at images in a carousel that temporarily covers
+element solves this problem by letting the reader look at images in a carousel

-the entire browser window.
-This is not a new solution (see prior art), but our custom element is a very
+that temporarily covers the entire browser window.
+This is not a new solution (see prior art),

-straightforward and modern solution to this common interface pattern.
+but our custom element is a very straightforward and modern solution to this common interface pattern.

 Here’s a simple demo that shows our lightbox in action.